winglang/wing/docs/06-contributors/020-development.md

 npx nx lint wingc
 ```

+### Optional VSCode extensions for working on the compiler

-If you are using VS Code, you can show clippy errors in your IDE by installing the rust-analyzer extension and setting the option "Rust-analyzer › Check: Command" to "clippy" instead of "check".
+You can show clippy errors in your IDE by installing the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension and setting the option "Rust-analyzer › Check: Command" to "clippy" instead of "check".

+The [insta](https://marketplace.visualstudio.com/items?itemName=mitsuhiko.insta) extension allows you to view snapshots in the tests files.

 ## How do I make changes to the Wing grammar?